f4exb/sdrdaemon/README.md

 <h1>Installing</h1>

-To install SDRDaemon, download and unpack the source code and go to the top level directory.
+To install SDRdaemon, download and unpack the source code and go to the top level directory.
 Then do like this:

  - `mkdir build`